sigmorphon/sigmorphon.github.io/sharedtasks/2017/task.md

 Please name your solution files "LANG-SIZE-out", for example "finnish-low-out", etc, and place the output files in task1 and task2, respectively, depending on the task.
 For example, task1/finnish-low-out should contain the output for the task 1 low-resource Finnish setting and task2/finnish-low-out should contain the output for the task 2 low-resource Finnish setting.
 In other words, we are following the directory structure in this folder: [https://github.com/sigmorphon/conll2017/tree/master/evaluation/sample-output](https://github.com/sigmorphon/conll2017/tree/master/evaluation/sample-output), which you may use as a model.
 Please archive the entire directory structure (it will only contain two folders: task1 and task2) and email it to the address above.
 Each group may submit as many systems as they like (just change the XX value), but please send one email per unique setting of the variables in INSTITUTION--XX--Y.

 ## System Description Paper
 Each team that submits a system is invited to submit a system description paper.
 The paper should follow the CoNLL 2017 guidelines, which may be found at [http://www.conll.org/cfp-2017](www.conll.org/cfp-2017).
-The system description papers will constitute a separate volume of the CoNLL 2017 proceedings, entitled “Proceedings of the CoNLL-SIGMORPHON 2017 Shared Task: Universal Morphological Reinflection.”
+The system description papers will constitute a separate volume of the CoNLL 2017 proceedings, entitled “Proceedings of the CoNLL–SIGMORPHON 2017 Shared Task: Universal Morphological Reinflection.”
 Each paper should be no longer than 8 pages, not including references.
 Shorter papers are certainly welcome!
 The paper is due May 30 and the submission link may be found at [https://www.softconf.com/acl2017/conll-sigmorphon-st2017](https://www.softconf.com/acl2017/conll-sigmorphon-st2017/).

 In the paper, the participants are encouraged to provide the details necessary to replicate their system, and to discuss their results.
 Comparison to previous work is also encouraged, as is insightful error analysis and potential ways problems might be fixed in future work.